 - Update staff with changes to contact information.

-- Share learning plan with community partner and update accordingly.
+- Share a learning plan to the community partner and update accordingly.

 - Submit a brief preliminary report.